Why offer access to a Compensation scheme?

 If you require more information about the Compensation Arrangements, you should contact us at firstname.lastname@example.org

-How do I inform consumers about my PII
+How should I inform consumers about the Compensation Arrangements

 The CILEx Regulation Transparency Rules (Transparency Rules) state that you must make clear the area(s) of law in which you provide legal services that you are authorised for, and whether the area(s) of law are covered by CILEx Regulation’s Compensation Arrangements.

-As consumers assume all legal service providers are regulated, although they are not, you can emphasise your regulated status by emphasising the benefits of professional standards and consumer protections offered by possible access to the CILEx Compensation Arrangements.
+As consumers assume all legal service providers are regulated, although they are not, you can emphasise your firms regulated status by emphasising the benefits of professional standards and consumer protections offered by possible access to the Compensation Arrangements.

 Full details can be found at the Price and Service Transparency section of our website.

 Consumers should first read our guide Accessing the Compensation Arrangements, to understand if they may be entitled to a payment under the scheme.
 This sets out whether they may be able to make a claim, the process they will need to follow and provides links to further guidance and rules that may impact on their eligibility.
 If a consumer wishes to submit a claim, then they can download the Compensation Arrangements Claim form.

 In some situations, firms may have been regulated by a different regulator in the past.
 Where the event giving rise to a claim happened under that previous regulator, a claim against the Compensation Arrangements will not be possible.